GufliMC/Colonel/.github/README.md

 ## What if the input can't be parsed?

-If something goes wrong, just throw an exception.
-If you need some fallback execution use this
+If something goes wrong, just throw an exception and colonel handles it.
+If you want to handle it yourself, for example by sending the user a message, throw a `FailureHandler`.
 ```
-throw new CommandMiddlewareException(() -> {
+throw new FailureHandler(() -> {
     ctx.source().sendMessage("The input 'foo' cannot be parsed to an integer.");
 });
 ```